wpzoom/wpzoom-forms/readme.txt

 == Frequently Asked Questions ==

-= How do I add a form to my page or post? =
+= How do I add a contact form to my page? =

-You can add a form to your page or post using the provided shortcode or by using the WPZOOM Forms block.
-Detailed instructions can be found in the plugin documentation.
+You have three options:
+1. **Block Editor**: Add the "WPZOOM Form" block directly to your page
+2. **Elementor**: Use the WPZOOM Forms widget in Elementor
+3. **Shortcode**: Copy the shortcode from any form and paste it anywhere

+= Does this contact form plugin work with Elementor? =

+Yes!
+WPZOOM Forms has a dedicated Elementor widget.
+You can add and style your contact forms directly in the Elementor editor.

-= Is there any anti-spam protection? =
+= Is there spam protection for contact forms? =

-Yes, if you have the Akismet plugin installed and connected, WPZOOM Forms will include spam protection.
-You can get an Akismet API key for free if you use it for non-commercial uses.
+Yes, WPZOOM Forms includes multiple spam protection options:
+- Google reCAPTCHA v2 and v3
+- Cloudflare Turnstile
+- Akismet anti-spam integration

+= Can I receive email notifications when someone submits a form? =

+Yes, you receive instant email notifications for every form submission.
+All submissions are also saved in your WordPress dashboard.

+= Is this a free contact form plugin? =

+Yes, WPZOOM Forms is free with all essential features.
+A PRO version is available with advanced features like file uploads, conditional logic, and Mailchimp integration.

 = How do I export form submissions? =

-To export form submissions, navigate to the Tools > Export page in Dashboard and choose "WPZOOM Submissions".
+Navigate to Tools > Export in your Dashboard and choose "WPZOOM Submissions" to export all entries.

+= Does it work with the Classic Editor? =

+Yes!
+Use shortcodes to embed your contact forms in the Classic Editor or any theme.

 == Screenshots ==